 In this article, Youssef LOURAOUI (Bayes Business School, MSc.
-Energy, Trade & Finance, 2021-2022) presents the managed futures/CTAs strategy.
-The objective of the managed futures strategy is to look for market moving trends across different asset markets.
+Energy, Trade & Finance, 2021-2022) presents the managed futures strategy (also called CTAs or Commodity Trading Advisors).
+The objective of the managed futures strategy is to look for market trends across different markets.

 This article is structured as follow: we introduce the managed futures strategy principle.
 Then, we present the different types of managed futures strategies available.
-We conclude with a performance analysis of this strategy in comparison with a global benchmark (MSCI All World Index and the Credit Suisse Hedge Fund index).
+We also present a performance analysis of this strategy and compare it a benchmark representing all hedge fund strategies (Credit Suisse Hedge Fund index) and a benchmark for the global equity market (MSCI All World Index).

 Introduction

-According to Credit Suisse, a managed futures strategy can be defined as follows: “Managed Futures funds (often referred to as CTAs or Commodity Trading Advisors) focus on investing in listed bond, equity, commodity futures and currency markets, globally.
+According to Credit Suisse (a financial institution publishing hedge fund indexes), a managed futures strategy can be defined as follows: “Managed Futures funds (often referred to as CTAs or Commodity Trading Advisors) focus on investing in listed bond, equity, commodity futures and currency markets, globally.
 Managers tend to employ systematic trading programs that largely rely upon historical price data and market trends.
 A significant amount of leverage is employed since the strategy involves the use of futures contracts.
 CTAs do not have a particular biased towards being net long or net short any particular market.”

-Managed futures make money based on below points:
+Managed futures funds make money based on the points below:

 Types of managed futures strategies